DNS-Hackathon/catalog-extensions-draft/draft-axu-dnsop-catalog-zone-xfr-properties.md

 --- abstract

-This document specifies DNS Catalog Zones Properties that define the primary name servers from which specific or all member zones can transfer their associated zone, as well as properties for access control for those transfers.
+This document specifies DNS Catalog Zones Properties that define the primary name servers from which specific or all member zones can transfer their associated zone, as well as properties related to zone transfers such as access control.

 --- middle